 13 “Watch therefore, for you know neither the day nor the hour in which the Son of Man is coming.”

-Israel is always referred to as God’s wife in the old testament, but because Israel kept following other God’s, she was called an unfaithful wife.
-The story of Hosea, in the old testament, is the story of Israel being unfaithful to God.
-God disciplined Israel many times for “cheating” on Him and so when Jesus came, He made a new covenant that would bring God a willing Bride.
-This is the church, all believers in Jesus’s salvation, from the day of Pentecost, until the rapture of the church.
+The confusion and controversy comes with Jewish tradition and New Testament scriptures.
+In the Old Testament, Israel is always referred to as God’s wife, but because Israel kept following after other gods, she was called an unfaithful wife.
+The story of Hosea, in the Old Testament, is the story of Israel being unfaithful to God.
+God disciplined Israel many times for “cheating” on Him and following after other gods, which was idolatry.
+But He always forgave Israel because He had made an eternal covenant with Israel, through Abraham.
+When Jesus came, He was rejected by Israel as the Messiah and at that point, He made a new covenant that would bring God a willing Bride.
+This is the church, all believers in Jesus, beginning with the 12 disciples and it started on the day of Pentecost.
+It will continue until the rapture of the church, which is when Jesus will come for His willing Bride (all followers of Jesus).
 It was not replacing Israel, but adding Gentiles into the covenant, that was previously only meant for Israel.

 Just as God took Elijah and Enoch (a type of foreshadow and rapture), He will also take the church believers before the wrath of God comes, during the Tribulation.
-Just as God saved Noah and his family before the flood came and took Lot out of Sodom and Gomorrah before God’s judgement came, He will in like manner, take out His church.
+Just as God saved Noah and his family before the flood God also took Lot out of Sodom and Gomorrah before God’s judgement came, He will in like manner, take out His church.
 The scriptures tells us that “For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ” I Thessalonians 5:9.
 God’s wrath will be on the non-believers that refused to believe His Word, not on His followers.
 In scripture, there has always been a pattern of rescue for the ones that follow His ways.
 You will not find an incidence where God abandons His people and includes them in judgement.
-Rest assured, God is merciful, but this age of grace will come to an end and just like Noah’s ark and the Galilean wedding, the door will be shut!
-Make sure you are ready waiting and watching for His soon return, for it is very soon!
+Rest assured, God is merciful, but this age of grace will come to an end and just like the door of Noah’s ark and the Galilean wedding door were shut, so will the door of Heaven be shut after receiving the Bride of Christ.
+Make sure you are ready, waiting and watching for His soon return, for it is very soon!

-In the book of Revelation, were read, “Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth” Revelation 3:10.
+In the book of Revelation, we read, “Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth” Revelation 3:10.
 Here, God is speaking to the church, His followers and believers in Christ.
-The whole point of the Tribulation period is to judge non-believers for rejecting Jesus, but the main reason is to purify Israel, to make her a worthy Bride for God.
-God had chosen Israel and made a Holy covenant with that nation.
-Although, Israel chose to cheat on God many times and God considered divorcing Israel, He chooses to forgive, but Israel will have to endure a serious purification (spiritual cleansing) during the Tribulation period.
+There are two major reasons for the Tribulation period.
+One is to judge non-believers for rejecting Jesus and the second reason is to purify Israel, to make her a worthy Bride for God.
+God had chosen Israel and made a Holy covenant with that nation, an eternal covenant that cannot be broken by man, nor God Himself.
+Although, Israel chose to “cheat” on God many times and God considered divorcing Israel, He chose to forgive Israel.
+Unfortunately, Israel will have to endure a serious purification (spiritual cleansing) during the Tribulation period, it is a time period known as the 70th week of Daniel and Jacob’s Trouble.
 Jeremiah 3:1-25 speaks about this situation, a must read!
-In the book of Revelation, there is no more mention of the church, after chapter four, so like John is asked to ” come up here” in Revelation 4:1,

 Believe, for He’s coming soon!